dylanmann/SVM-Rank-Readability/README.md

 and classify the test data with the command:
 `svm_rank_classify test.dat model.dat predictions.txt`

-and your 50 predicted values will be in the proper format in predcitions.txt
+and your 50 predicted values will be in the proper format in predictions.txt